Last Updated on

 December 1st marks Romania’s National Day – and an impressive parade takes place each year.
 There is a special route – some streets close a few days in advance, as rehearsals take place – and on sunny days you get the full package, aka helicopters and airplanes as well (on foggy days you won’t be able to see their show as they don’t perform).

 On December 1st 1918, the delegates present in Alba Iulia, a city in Romania, declared the Union of Transylvania with Romania (complete details here).
-This date became the National Day after 1989 (the year in which the communism regime was removed, and we became a republic).
+This date became the National Day after 1989 (the year in which the communist regime was removed, and we became a republic).

 The parade includes all types of arms, and you’ll also see some special regiments in their parade costumes.